algorys/pycmake/docs/install.rst

 Requirements
 ------------

-Actually, PyCMake only require a version of Python up to 3.0. this library is not test under Python 2.7 and above, but should work.
+Actually, PyCMake only require a version of Python (2.7 or above).

 Installation
 ------------